Please take the time to read the following information about what to expect from a treatment.

 - Please wear loose, comfortable clothing.
 Reflexology is conducted clothed, however, I will need access to your lower leg (just past the knee), so please dress accordingly.
 Alternatively I can offer a suitable towel/blanket to cover the lower half of your body, exposing the lower legs and feet.
 During massage therapy I operate an appropriate draping policy.
 Only the part of the body I am working on will be uncovered at any time (the rest of your body being covered with towels/blankets).
 Indian Head Massage may be conducted either fully clothed or with the top removed and a blanket wrapped around your torso.

-- Aromatherapy massage will require a phone consultation beforehand so I can ensure I have your blend ready for you when you arrive
+- Aromatherapy massage will require a phone consultation beforehand so I can ensure I have a selection of appropriate oils ready for you when you arrive.

 An initial consultation will be conducted where questions about your lifestyle and medical history will be asked.
 You will be asked if you have any particular concerns or requirements.
 This is to help me ascertain the most appropriate treatment plan for you and also to help you be clear about the treatment taking place.